Skip to main content

 readonly optional removePackageScripts?: boolean

-Whether to remove scripts field from package.json files.
+Whether to remove the scripts field from bundled package.json files.

 Default